giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

 stations you need, giving you `A(z)`, `EI(z)`, `J(z)` as a continuous field rather than a set of disconnected cross-sections.

+`csf_sp` started as an internal verification tool - a way to sanity-check CSF geometry outputs against sectionproperties.
+It turned out to be the most direct path to continuous section properties along a member axis
 ### Quick start

 Write a YAML file, run one command: